-The ability to synchronize bookmarks and user-information has been a part of Opera (Opera Links) for quite some time, Chome has also added this feature some time back.
+The ability to synchronize bookmarks and user information has been a part of Opera (Opera Links) for quite some time; Chome also added this feature some time back.
 Even though the latest beta builds of Firefox have this feature, it still isn’t available for stable builds.

-Now, lets start with how we can solve most of the above mentioned drawbacks and further enhance browsing experience using Firefox addons or extensions.
+Now, let’s start with how we can solve most of the above-mentioned drawbacks and further enhance the browsing experience using Firefox addons or Firefox extensions.

 - Memory Fox:

-Firefox has much to take care when it comes to Memory usage.
-Usually while running Firefox on my system, I used to get an average memory usage as 400 mb.
-But after installing this addon the usage lowered down to as low as 90-100 mb.
+Firefox has much to take care of when it comes to Memory usage.
+Usually, while running Firefox on my system, I used to get an average memory usage of 400 MB.
+But after installing this addon, the usage lowered down to as low as 90-100 MB.

-Before you install this addon, I would suggest you to carefully note which processor or which operating system you are using.
-This addon has mixed response among users, but personally it worked like a charm for me.
-Also note that this addon is only for Windows platform.
+Before you install this addon, I would suggest you carefully note which processor or operating system you are using.
+This addon has mixed responses among users, but personally, it worked like a charm for me.
+Also, note that this addon is only for the Windows platform.

-This extension should take care of the memory issue of Firefox on Windows Platform.
+This extension should take care of the memory issue of Firefox on the Windows Platform.

 - Flex Bar & Hide Captions:

-My second challenge was to take care of the browsing space that was hindered due to a separate navigation bar, title bar, bookmarks bar and a status bar.
-I don’t really need the navigation bar much often and unless I wanted to type some specific address or refresh a page, navigation was of no use to me.
-Title bar was also much of a bloat.
+My second challenge was to take care of the browsing space that was hindered due to a separate navigation bar, title bar, bookmarks bar, and status bar.
+I don’t really need the navigation bar much often, and unless I wanted to type some specific address or refresh a page, navigation was of no use to me.
+The title bar was also much of a bloat.
 So I decided to get rid of them.

-Flex Bar and Hide Captions just did what i wanted.
-Flex bar when installed, gives an option of putting these navigation, status or any other toolbar to auto-hide or completely remove.
-I put my address bar and status bar to auto-hide and rest i disabled.
-For back, forward home and refresh, there are buttons that show up on tab-bar.
-Next step was to remove title-bar, which was done using Hide Captions addon.
-After these tweaks, my browser was much neat and had ample space for me to browse.
+Flex Bar and Hide Captions just did what I wanted.
+Flex bar, when installed, gives an option of putting these navigation, status, or any other toolbar to auto-hide or completely remove.
+I put my address bar and status bar to auto-hide, and rest I disabled.
+For the back, forward home, and refresh, there are buttons that show up on the tab bar.
+The next step was to remove the title bar, which was done using Hide Captions addon.
+After these tweaks, my browser was much neater and had ample space for me to browse.

-Next thing on my mind was to remove the bloat on the address bar.
-Why to have two separate boxes for typing address and search.
+The next thing on my mind was to remove the bloat on the address bar.
+Why have two separate boxes for typing address and search?
 This only clutters the interface.
-The alternative was to use Omnibar Firefox addon, which does nothing but to remove the search box and give users choices to use various search engine using key-words, from the address bar.
+The alternative was to use Omnibar Firefox addon, which does nothing but removes the search box and give users choices to use various search engines using keywords from the address bar.

 FireGestures should take care of the Mouse Gesture problem.
-One can use this addon to do certain task on a specific mouse gesture and thus making the task of browsing much easier.
+One can use this addon to do a certain task with a specific mouse gesture and thus making the task of browsing much easier.

-For instance, I use mouse gesture the most to move the pages back and forward.
-Just by holding right click down and dragging left and right makes the pages go back and forward.
+For instance, I use mouse gestures the most to move the pages back and forward.
+Just by holding right, clicking down, and dragging left and right makes, the pages go back and forward.

 - Greasemonkey & Stylish: